Find Trade Colleges

 • Woodworker

 There were about 109,300 jobs for Cabinetmaker or Bench Carpenter in 2016 (in the United States).
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Cabinetmaker or Bench Carpenter by 2026.
-Due to new job openings and attrition, there will be an average of 11,500 job openings in this field each year.
+The BLS estimates 11,500 yearly job openings in this field.

 undefined